 - (b) This berth cost Rs.
 13.62 crores.
 Haldia Port was planned for servicing approximately 80,000 DTT vessels with 40 ft. draught.
-Due to the behaviour of the estuary, despite continuous dredging, the draught at Present is about 32 ft.
-Because o'f non-availability pf requisite draught, the buyers are not ordinarily nominating their vessels for lifting iron ore.
-Iron ore berth, however, is being used for handing petroleum products. - (c) Iron ore berth was planned on the basis of a techno-economic study.
+Due to the behaviour of the estuary. despite continuous dredging, the draught Because of present is about 32 ft. non-availability of requisite draught, the buyers are not ordinarily nominating their vessels for lifting iron Iron ore berth, however, being used for handing petroleum products. - (c) Iron ore berth was planned on the basis of a techno-economic study.
 It was intended to handle export of iron ore from Barajamda sector.